Dalina Soto MS, RDN

 An excerpt from Dalina‘s writing…

-What is Wholeness?
+So, what is Wholeness?

 The sense that something is full, complete, and integrated is what is referred to as wholeness.
-In the backdrop of food, we can refer to wholeness as considering food that makes us feel completely satisfied, instead of basing what’s whole on certain ingredients and/or nutrients.
+In the context of food, we can refer to wholeness as considering food that makes us feel completely satisfied, instead of basing what’s whole on certain ingredients and/or nutrients.